Philip Morris and Altria in merger talks as Marlboro fades and e-cigs light up

-The merger between the two companies, the biggest ever in the consumer sector and the fourth-largest deal of all time, would create a tobacco giant with a market capitalization of approximately $200 billion (162.9 billion pounds).
+The merger between the two companies, the biggest ever in the consumer sector and the fourth-largest deal of all time, would create a tobacco giant with a market capitalization of approximately $200 billion.

 It would come two years after British American Tobacco Plc bought out Reynolds American Inc for $49 billion, underscoring how the decline in cigarette smoking globally is pushing tobacco companies to seek scale and pool resources in their development of alternative products.